claudioc/fastify-htmx-ts-starter-kit/README.md

 You also have `npm lint`, `npm build` and of course `npm start` (for production).

+Note that the project uses the (experimental) nodejs' [native watch feature](https://www.jamesqquick.com/blog/using-node-watch-instead-of-nodemon/) to monitor file changes and restart the server (in dev mode only).
+We don't use `nodemon` but if you cannot use a fairly new version of nodejs (19+) you might need it.
+Nodemon also preserves the output on subsequent restarts, whereas nodejs --watch does not.
+To use nodemon, just replace `node --watch-path` with `nodemon -w`.

+### Configuration (.env)

+If you need to use a `.env` configuration file (not included), we suggest using nodejs >= 20.6, to be [able](https://nodejs.org/en/blog/release/v20.6.0) to read a .env file without using an additional dependency (usually `dotenv`).
+If you cannot use node 20+, then just install and use `dotenv`.

 ## Tech stack
 - [Fastify](https://fastify.dev/)
 - [JSX](https://react.dev/learn/writing-markup-with-jsx) templates